-In one chronicle, Torayasu was praised for his valor as a warrior no less than Ogiwara Masakatsu, a former retainer of the Takeda who served as a trainer of Nobuharu.
-Yamamoto Kansuke, the commander of the ashigaru, or infantry, also expressed admiration for Torayasu’s outstanding leadership qualities.
+In one chronicle, Torayasu was praised for his valor as a warrior no less than Ogiwara Masakatsu, a former retainer of the Takeda who served as a mentor for Nobuharu.
+Yamamoto Kansuke, the commander of the ashigaru, or foot soldiers, also expressed admiration for Torayasu’s outstanding leadership qualities.
 In 1538, during the era of Takeda Nobutora, Torayasu made contributions at the Battle of Nirasaki and the 二番合戦 when the Suwa and Ogasawara clans invaded Kai.
 In 1542, soon after Harunobu became head of the Takeda clan, Torayasu fought valiantly in the Battle of Sezawa against an invasion by the Suwa, the Ogasawara, and the Shinano-Murakami clans.
 There is a lack of authenticated accounts regarding this battle and questions remain whether it occurred, but Torayasu’s eldest son, Amari Nobumasu, was believed to have been killed in action at this time.
 On 9/17 of 1542, Torayasu participated in a memorial service for one of his sons, Yojūrō at the Indō monastery on Mount Kōya.

 In the eighth month of 1547, Torayasu joined in an attack against Shiga Castle in the Saku District of Shinano.
 After Uesugi Norimasa (the deputy shōgun of the Kantō) dispatched reinforcements to serve as a rear guard, Torayasu and Itagaki Nobukata formed a detached unit to conduct an ambush, and defeated the enemy en route to a major victory at the Battle of Otaihara.